Convert Gerber files to a simulation-ready STEP file with full copper geometry (defeatured) — free tool for EM simulation.

 Now that we have gone over the design considerations, we can start designing the PCB.
 We will use KiCad for this project.
 The design files are available on GitHub.

-Figure 3 shows the routing for the schematic shown in Figure 2.
+Figure 3 shows the routing for the schematic shown in fig. 2.
 We use planes for power distribution, whick traces and multiple vias.
 Furthermore, we make sure to offset the activity LED from the hard drive so that it is actually visible.

 Figure 4 is more interesting.
 We apply everything discussed in section 3.
 The signal traces are routed as differential pairs, the corners have fillets, delay matching is done close to the corners, and the two differential pairs have ample spacing between them.
 We have a solid ground plane on In1 directly under the signal traces.
 The top layer has no co-planar plane, just the differential pairs.
 Furthermore, no vias in the signal traces were required.

 Before we finish with the mechanical design for this project, I'd like to simulate the PCB itself and also how spacing affects cross-talk.
+To do so, we can use 3D FEM to compute the impedances and analyze the resulting S parameters.

 The simulation itself is done using CENOS RF Software.
 It does everything we need for this project and it is quite simple to use.
 Furthermore, it is very cheap for students.